 You will need permission from the owner of the land before undertaking works to or removing a tree.

 Some trees can also be protected and it is a criminal offence to undertake works to or remove these trees without receiving permission from the Council.

-You will need permission to undertake works on or to remove a protected tree.
+You will likely need permission to undertake works on or to remove a protected tree.

 Tree Preservation Orders (TPOs)